f5devcentral/f5-agility-labs-dns/docs/class1/module2/lab5.rst

 UDP IP Address
 ############################################

-A UDP listener will receive and proess DNS queries.
+A UDP listener will receive and process DNS queries.

 .. note:: **It is required to complete the following task on both gtm1.site1 and gtm1.site2**